perigrin/the-room/lies-damn-liest-and-statistics.md

 they should take it to their own blog.
 Better yet, take a deep breath and start that new project that is really cool and will change the world, and upload it to github so that the world beyond Perl can see it.

+UPDATE:

+This is pure conjecture on my part, any opinion expressed here is entirely my own and has not been approved or vetted by Mr. Cortesi.

+Aldo seems genuinely surprised at the strength of reaction he had, and in speaking with him his comments weren't intended to be as inflammatory as they came off.
+I've expressed that the Perl of the past isn't the Modern Enlightened Perl we all know and love (YOU DO LOVE IT RIGHT?!?), and tried to show how things really are in the Perl universe I see rather than the one he's obviously experienced in the past.

+END

 [^1]: Today it is the second most popular language on github.
 The increase in "popularity" is entirely based upon the [`gitpan`][6]